messanlawson/ecr-purger/README.md

 #############################################################################
 ```
 # Deploy
-This can be deployed as a docker container in ECS.
+This can be deployed as a docker container in ECS per general ecs deployment steps.

 ## General steps to deploy this as a lambda